Honorary Degree Recipient

-The University of New Brunswick will grant an honorary doctorate of letters to Andrew C. Garrod, professor emeritus of Education at Dartmouth College in Hanover, New Hampshire.
+The University of New Brunswick will grant an honorary doctorate of science degree to Dr. Donald H. Lalonde, plastic and reconstructive surgeon in Saint John, New Brunswick.